Skip to main content

 Early Changes

-Many people notice shifts in:
+Many individuals notice shifts in:

-• Motivation and drive
+• motivation and drive

-• Energy and daily productivity
+• energy and daily productivity

-• Sexual function and libido
+• sexual function and libido

-• Mood or sense of well-being
+• mood or sense of well-being

 Hormone Level Changes

-Oral TRT raises testosterone levels over time.
-The pace of hormonal change varies from person to person depending on:
+The pace of change varies depending on:

-• Baseline testosterone
+• baseline testosterone levels

-• Overall health
+• overall health

-• Lifestyle habits
+• lifestyle habits

-• How your body absorbs and responds to the medication
+• how your body absorbs and responds to the medication

 Physical and Performance Effects

-As testosterone increases, some people report:
+As testosterone levels increase, some individuals report:

-• Improved workout performance
+• improved workout performance

-• Faster recovery
+• faster recovery

-• Greater strength or endurance
+• increased strength or endurance

-• Enhanced focus throughout the day
+• improved focus throughout the day

 Day-to-Day Variability